tommykw/lab/src/post/post_kmm.md

 ## What is KMM?
 Kotlin Multiplatform Mobile(KMM) is an SDK that allows you to use the same business logic in both iOS and Android applications.
 It's still alpha.

 The advantage is that you can share your mobile business logic.
+Another advantage is that the time to implement the logic has been halved.
+It will reduce the implementation omissions of Android / iOS and make it easier to aim for updates at the same pace.

 ## Set up KMM
 - Install Android Studio version 4.1 (RC 1 or higher).